cfpb/hmda-platform-ui/README.md

   - the `-t` flag is used to name the image;
   - the `-f` flag is necessary because the api-dockerfile is what is used for developing using the mocked version of the api.

-Once the image is built, you can simply run:
+Once the image is built, you can run:

+`npm run watch`

+to build the app and start watching for changes.
+This will allow you do local development, modify the files in `/src`, and refresh the browser to see the changes.
+Then run:

-`docker run -d -p 80:8080 mock-api`
+`docker run -d -p 80:8080 -v /dist:/user/src/app mock-api`

+This starts the container and mounts the local `/dist` folder, the location where the files are built, to the container.
+(See the docker documentation on [mounting a volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume) for more details.)

 To view the site, again using the mocked version of the API, you'll need to run:

 `docker-machine ip`

 Using that IP you can view the application in your browser.

 ### Using the back-end API